UniversalScalableFirmware/.github/profile/README.md

 * Improve firmware quality & security
 * Accelerate innovation & time to value

+An **overview** of Universal Scalable Firmware project can be read here https://github.com/UniversalScalableFirmware/Introduction/blob/main/USF_Overview.pdf

-👩‍💻 The interface specification is at https://universalscalablefirmware.github.io/documentation/
+The **specification** is at https://universalscalablefirmware.github.io/documentation/

 <!--